 Ensure log off or restart your computer as soon as you no longer need to run File Explorer with elevated privileges.
 When you log back into your account, File Explorer will run in the standard mode again, which means it will no longer run with administrative rights.

-How to Run File Explorer with Admin Rights in Windows 10 though File Explorer?
+How to Run File Explorer with Admin Rights in Windows 11/10 through File Explorer?

-It is quite easy to run File Explorer with admin rights on Windows 10.
-Just open the File Explorer window by pressing Windows logo + E keys simultaneously and navigate to the following location:-
+It is pretty easy to run File Explorer with admin rights on Windows 11/10.
+Just open the File Explorer window by pressing

 In the Windows folder, look for explorer.exe and right-click it.
-From the context menu, select Run as administrator and File Explorer will launch with elevated rights.
+Select